acemezu-alt/EndlessRunnerPrototype/README.md

 2. Open the project in Unreal Engine 5
 3. Open the main level
 4. Click "Play" to start the prototype

-## Video Demonstration
-(Insert your Loom or video link here)

-## Project Link
-(Insert your GitHub repository link here)

-## Reflection
-This prototype demonstrates how a simple gameplay mechanic can impact player experience.
-The hazard and respawn system creates tension and encourages careful movement.
-Using Unreal Engine 5 Blueprints allowed for rapid prototyping and iteration, making it easier to test and refine gameplay interactions.
-While the prototype is simple, it effectively showcases how core mechanics form the foundation of engaging gameplay systems.